todiane/poster-palace/README.md

 **Data Protection:** How will we protect user data, especially sensitive information like addresses and payment details?

 **Compliance:** How will we handle consent management?
 Are there any legal compliance issues to consider, such as GDPR for European customers?
+What documents will be made available to browsers?

 ### Additional Considerations